Reynold4k/Nanopore_MinimumBIO/Pipeline2/README.md

 VISUAL_DIR="path to your potential_hit/visualization"  # Directory for visualizations

+#Or if you're using your personalized library, just specify it to your experimental folder to view the result faster

+#For example:
+VISUAL_DIR="/srv/scratch/z3546698/tutorial/Bait_Glue/VHL/MB015/TON/231124"  # Directory for visualizations

 GENOME_FASTA="Path to reference/hg38.fa"  # Reference FASTA file

 # Search the gene at uniprot website to check the right uniprot Id for each gene and edit: